Crush-Steelpunch/JUNE-4781025/Python/minilab2.md

 ```
 - Change all the companies in London to 'West London'

-- Delete  'Janene from the salesperson table
+- Delete  'Inge' from the salesperson table